-How to find the best Halong bay cruises?
-What is the difference between the overnight Halong bay cruise, the day trip and the 3 and 4-night options?
+How to find the best Halong bay cruise?
+What is the difference between the overnight Halong bay cruise, the day-trip, and the 3 and 4-night options?
 How much should I spend on a Halong Bay cruise?
 Where can I find the best Halong Bay cruise deal?
 And most of all – is the Halong Bay cruise worth it?

 There are so many questions in the air for anyone who decided to visit one of the most famous UNESCO World Heritage sites in Asia.
-Hell, I’ve been to plenty of countries and on numerous tours and still had troubles to determine which Halong Bay cruise to book and what is the best way to do it…
+Hell, I’ve been to plenty of countries and on numerous tours and still had troubles to find the best Halong Bay cruise.

 So let’s start with the most important question: